SwamiKannan/Callable-to-openai-function-calling-template/output/README.md

 ```
 # Output (manually formatted for clarity)
 {
 	'type': 'function',
 	'function': {
 		'name': 'get_name',
 		'description': '\nThis is the docstring of the function\n\nThe string should contain valid, executable and pure Python code in markdown syntax.\nCode should also import any required Python packages.\n\nArgs:\n\tname : The name of the person \n\toptions : The options that needs to be provided to the user\n\nReturns:\n\tstr: A concatentation of the name and the option chosen\n\nNote:\n\tUse this function with caution, as executing arbitrary code can pose security risks.\n',
 		'parameters': {
 			'type': 'object',
 			'properties': {
 				'name': {'default': 'Swaminathan', 'type': 'string'},
-			'options': {'default': '1', 'enum': ['1', '2', '3', '4'], 'type': 'string'}}}}}
+				'options': {'default': '1', 'enum': ['1', '2', '3', '4'], 'type': 'string'}
+			}
+		}
+	}
+}
 ```